 After a lunch of Kerala fish curry and rice in Adimali, we continued our journey.

 When we neared Munnar, verdant tea gardens carpeted both sides of the road.
 Munnar is South India’s largest tea-growing region.
 The manicured tea plantations look stunning.
-Some of the world’s highest tea plantations can be found here.
+Cultivated tea plant is a bush with evergreen leaves.
+Tea plantations keep the plants at a height of about 1.20m by regular pruning.
+This creates the plucking table which eases hand plucking and boosts bud growth.
+Some of the world’s highest tea plantations can be found in Munnar.
 A major chunk of the plantations is run by Kanan Devan Hills Plantation Company.
 It is the largest employee-owned tea company in the world.

 If you liked the post, you could…